 Onit Microfinance Bank

-Lead the design of trust-building experiences and viral growth mechanics to drive app adoption and retention.
+Lead the brand and products design of trust-building experiences & viral growth mechanics to drive app adoption and retention.

 Team: Cross-functional team.
-2 designers, 4 product managers, 8 engineers, and operations team building for iOS, Android and USSD
+2 designers, 4 product managers, 8 engineers, and operations team building for iOS, Android and USS

 Business Constraints